 - Third-party damage

-Some comprehensive car insurance policies provide collision coverage that will help to cover the cost of repairs for your car, as well as other cars involved.
+According to car accident lawyers, some comprehensive car insurance policies provide collision coverage that will help to cover the cost of repairs for your car, as well as other cars involved.
 Policies may also allow you to submit a comprehensive claim for things like scratching your door or backing up into your mailbox as you leave your driveway.
 Some comprehensive car insurance coverage will even cover certain items inside your car, like a car seat, in the event of a collision.

 What impacts the cost of comprehensive coverage?

 There are several factors that insurers take into account when determining the cost of your monthly premium for car insurance coverage.
 One of the primary factors is a driver’s record on the road.
 Insurance companies consider drivers with little to no insurance claims a better risk, and they’re more apt to provide discounts to those drivers for continued safe habits behind the wheel.

 Comprehensive insurance coverage can also be more costly for young drivers, as they’re considered more at risk to get into an accident because of limited experience.
 If you’re under 25, you’ll likely pay more for car insurance.
 However, you can save on insurance coverage by restricting drivers of a certain age under your auto insurance policy.